Black Manifesto: Publication

 Forman presented the manifesto to the public on May 4, 1969 at New York City's Riverside Church, interrupting a Sunday service to do so.
 The day earlier, Forman had requested and been denied permission to speak, by the minister Rev. Dr. Ernest Campbell.
 Trying to prevent Forman's speech, Campbell directed the organist to play and also began a silent walkout of congregants.
-The church obtained a civil restraining order against Foreman the same week.
+The church obtained a civil restraining order against Forman the same week.

 The manifesto was also read out loud on May 4 at the First United Presbyterian Church of San Francisco.
 It was later published in the July 10, 1969 edition of the New York Review of Books.

 Outcomes

 The manifesto's demands were ultimately rejected by most churches and synagogues.
 A few churches made donations to the organizations mentioned in the manifesto, and several reassessed their processes to ensure equal opportunity to people of color.
-On August 29, 1969, Time magazine wrote that "Since Forman first issued his arrogantly worded 'Black Manifesto' in Detroit last April, only an estimated $22,000 has trickled into the coffers of his National Black Economic Development Conference.
-Forman's demands have been successful, however, as a catalyst in moving churches to examine their consciences."
+On August 29, 1969, Time magazine wrote that "Since Forman first issued his arrogantly worded 'Black Manifesto' in Detroit last April, only an estimated $22,000 [equivalent to $ in ] has trickled into the coffers of his National Black Economic Development Conference."
+Forman's demands were regarded as successful, however, as a catalyst in moving churches to examine their consciences.